 SECTION 1: Title.
-This ordinance shall be known and referred to as the "Village of Bull Valley Zoning Ordinance" or the "Bull Valley Zoning Ordinance" or "this ordinance."
+This ordinance shall be known and referred to as the "Village of Bull Valley Zoning Ordinance" or the "Bull Valley Zoning Ordinance" or the "Bull Valley Zoning Code" or "this ordinance."

 SECTION 2: Context.
 This ordinance is adopted within the context and in recognition of the following: